 I’m not sure that ‘challenging masculinity’ is all that is required.
 The evidence suggests that much deeper transformation will be needed to excise the structural basis of gendered violence central to modern statecraft.
 Notions of national security rely on rapacious constructions of masculinity that need to be challenged alongside the constructions of woman as victims in need of male protection.
 In the context of globalization, the ‘protection of women’ is too easily invoked in the service of imperialist national security agendas, and women will continue to pay the price.

-This article was first published in May 2013 when Amina Mama spoke at the Nobel Women's Initiative conference Moving Beyond Militarism and War: Women-Driven Solutions for a Nonviolent World Belfast, Ireland.
+Amina Mama spoke at the Nobel Women's Initiative conference Moving Beyond Militarism and War: Women-Driven Solutions for a Nonviolent World May 28th, 2013, in Belfast, Ireland.
 Read 50.50's full coverage of the conference.